“One of Greece’s top three cultural holidays 2014” – The Telegraph

 Why not join us for a unique experience of exploration and relaxation, a perfect mix of culture and nature, in a truly epic maritime setting?

 Day 1: Our gulet is about 40 minutes from Bodrum Airport in the beautiful harbour of Bodrum, ancient Halicarnassus (in Latin) or Halikarnassos (in Greek).
 If possible, we set out into the Aegean in the late afternoon.
-We serve welcome drinks and dinner
+We serve welcome drinks and dinner on board.